camunda/camunda-bpmn.js/README.md

 Components
 ---------
  * *Transformer* - Supports parsing a BPMN 2.0 Xml File and transforming it into a Java Script object model.
 The same object model can then be passed to the Executor and the Renderer.
- * *Executor* - Lightweight Process Engine completely written in Java Script.
+ * *Engine* - Lightweight Process Engine completely written in Java Script.
  * *Renderer* - Allows rendering BPMN 2.0 Diagrams using SVG or HTML5 Canvas.

 Getting Started